Download Speed vs Upload Speed

 Ping Rate

-A ping refers to a message sent from your computer to test latency (the connection between your devices and the network).
+A ping refers to a small packet of data sent from your computer to test latency (the speed of the connection between your devices and the network).
 Once complete, you’ll get a ping rate (also known as a ping time), which is a measure of latency, represented in milliseconds.
 The higher the ping rate, the slower your internet connection is.

 What internet speed do I need?